philseven/website-cliqqdev/content/docs/commerce_c2c.md

 ### Use Case

-1. You have an e-commerce site and you want to provide the customer with the option to pay and pickup the order at the nearest 7-Eleven.

-2. You operate a marketplace and you want to provide the seller the option to drop off at the nearest 7-Eleven and the buyer to pay and pickup at their nearest 7-Eleven.
+You operate a marketplace and you want to provide the seller the option to drop off at the nearest 7-Eleven and the buyer to pay and pickup at their nearest 7-Eleven.

 ### Store List